 consistency

 Consistency is a fundamental accounting principle that requires a business to use the same accounting methods from one period to the next.
-This means that if a company chooses to value its inventory using FIFO (First-In, First-Out) this year, it should continue to use FIFO next year, and not switch to a different method like weighted average.
+This means if a company chooses a particular way of recording transactions in one year, it should apply the same method in subsequent years, unless there is a valid reason for changing it.

 Why is Consistency Important?

 Consistency provides comparability of financial statements over time.
-It allows users of financial statements (investors, creditors, etc.) to accurately compare the performance of a company from one period to another.
+It allows users of financial statements (such as investors, creditors, and analysts) to compare the performance and financial position of a company from one period to another.
 Without consistency, comparisons would be misleading.

 Examples of Consistency in Practice

-2. Depreciation Methods: If a company uses the straight-line method for depreciating its assets in one year, it should continue to use the straight-line method in subsequent years.
+• Depreciation Methods: If a company uses the straight-line method for depreciating a particular asset in one year, it should continue to use the straight-line method in the following years.

-3. Revenue Recognition: If a company recognizes revenue when goods are delivered, it should continue to do so consistently.
+• Revenue Recognition: If a company recognizes revenue when goods are delivered in one year, it should continue to recognize revenue upon delivery in the following years.

 Table Summary